vchain-us/docs/site/guide/quickhelp.md

 ## Download integrity check

-We advise to verify the integrity of the vcn CLI download using either the CodeNotary Chrome extension, or by dragging and dropping the file on [https://authenticate.codenotary.io/i](https://authenticate.codenotary.io/).
+We advise to verify the integrity of the vcn CLI download by dragging and dropping the file on [https://authenticate.codenotary.io/i](https://authenticate.codenotary.io/).

 The vcn Install for Windows has been signed by Digital Certificate release to vChain, Inc., the company behind CodeNotary.
 As we know, the digital certificate only certifies that the download was not altered, but provides no information on whether it is still trusted or if it has become obsolete, something that the Codenotary product can do.